muqiuren/tsm/README.md

 # TSM

-Terminal Services Manager, where you can store calls into Terminal.
+Terminal Service Manager, you can quickly store/connect to service nodes

 ## Overview